cancerit/cgpbox/README.md

 [![Docker Repository on Quay](https://quay.io/repository/wtsicgp/cgp_in_a_box/status "Docker Repository on Quay")](https://quay.io/repository/wtsicgp/cgp_in_a_box)

-The pipeline is optimised for Wholegenome NGS somatic variation calling using BWA mem mapped, Illumina paired-end sequencing.
+The pipeline is optimised for somatic variation calling using ___BWA mem mapped, Illumina paired-end sequencing___.

 * [Analysis performed](#analysis-performed)
 * [Running the docker image](#running-the-docker-image)